Yunki: Life

 He changed his name to Yunqi when Yinzhen became emperor.

-Yunki died on 10 July 1732 and was posthumously awarded with the title of Prince Hengwen of the First Rank (恒温亲王).The princedom of Yunki was inherited by his second son, Hongzhi.
+Yunqi died on 10 July 1732 and was posthumously awarded with the title of Prince Hengwen of the First Rank (恒温亲王).The princedom of Yunqi was inherited by his second son, Hongzhi.

-Prince Heng's Mansion is located near the Shichahai neighborhood in central Beijing.
+Yunqi's Mansion is located near the Shichahai neighborhood in central Beijing.
 In present the residence in known as Prince Chun Mansion.